-The phone chirped, interrupting a late Saturday evening dinner at McGrath’s Tavern in North Conway.
+The phone chirped, interrupting a late Saturday evening dinner at a favorite pub in North Conway.
 I usually ignore the phone during meals, but this time I checked and there was the text from Soft Serve News: “In 38 minutes the Kp should be at 7.37 — STORM LEVEL!”

 We finished dinner, made a quick stop at home for gear, then headed 10 miles south to the shores of Chocorua Lake.
 Sure enough, just as we arrived, a quick look over the lake to the north showed a faint horizon of green with vertical pillars of light purple shimmering slowly over the lake.
 We ended up staying a few hours and were able to capture some of the images seen on this page.